CENG502-Projects/CENG502-Spring2023/Kuzucu/Readme.md

 Figure 5.
 The pseudocode for the DivideMix [2], provided here for the sake of highlighting the similarities

-**A big thanks for the  [DivideMix GitHub repository](https://github.com/LiJunnan1992/DivideMix) for providing the necessarly SSL code, the MixMatch code and the noise-injecting dataloaders!**
+**A big thanks to the  [DivideMix GitHub repository](https://github.com/LiJunnan1992/DivideMix) for providing the necessarly SSL code, the MixMatch code and the noise-injecting dataloaders!**

 # 3. Experiments and results